Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

-The coincidence of the nodal gap disappearance and the vanishing of the three-dimensional antiferromagnetism near {\it p}$\sim$0.10 indicates that long-range antiferromagnetism is closely related with the electronic structure evolution across the insulator-superconductor transition.
+The existence of the nodal gap in the lightly-doped La-Bi2201 samples ({\it p}$<$0.10), together with other characteristics like the peculiar doping, momentum and temperature dependence, puts constraints on its underlying origin of formation.
+The coincidence of the nodal gap disappearance and the vanishing of the three-dimensional antiferromagnetism near {\it p}$\sim$0.10 indicates that long-range antiferromagnetism is closely related to the electronic structure evolution across the insulator-superconductor transition.
 It is natural to ask whether the static antiferromagnetic order alone can give rise to the energy gap formation in the lightly-doped region.
 As it is well-known, the presence of static antiferromagnetic order can double the unit cell in real space and reduce the Brillouin zone in the reciprocal space by half.
 This would cause band folding that will make the initial ``large Fermi surface" and folded Fermi surface cross somewhere in between the nodal and antinodal regions.
 This is most clearly demonstrated in the electron-doped cuprates\cite{HMatsui}.
-This picture alone cannot explain the gap formation near the nodal region, it cannot explain the anisotropic {\it d}-wave like gap form either.
+This picture alone cannot explain the gap formation near the nodal region, it cannot explain the anisotropic {\it d}-wave-like gap form either.
 Very recently it was pointed out by theoretical calculations that the nodal {\it d}-wave spectrum is robust against strongly fluctuating competing order like antiferromagnetic correlation.
 But when the antiferromagnetic correlation is strong and the phase has spatial inhomogeneity, a nodal gap can be developed which grows with the antiferromagnetic magnitude\cite{Atkinson}.
 This picture may be able to account for the nodal gap opening in the lightly-doped region.
 However, the result is obtained in a weak coupling approach and it shows a strong temperature dependence that is different from what we have observed.